susannebradley/smbradley.com/content/post/writing-a-research-mission-statement.md

   </tr>
 </table>

+I chose to write mine in the present tense (e.g., "I am not ashamed of mistakes") because I find it motivating.
+But my statement is aspirational, rather than a declaration of fact.
+(I would not claim that I manage to accomplish these things perfectly all the time...)

-# You wrote your statement.
+### You wrote your statement.
 Now what?
 Great job!
 Be sure to consult your mission statement regularly, particularly when you face a major decision.
-I have a printout of my research statement posted near my workstation so I see it every day.
+I have a printout of my research statement posted by my workstation so I see it every day.

 You should review your statement once or twice a year and see if you have anything to add or change.
 As you gain maturity and experience, you may want to update your mission statement to reflect new lessons learned.

-[^1]: Chapter 2 of [*7 Habits of Highly Effective People*](https://amzn.to/2vq5yJZ) gives additional examples of more in-depth mission statements than I've been able to find elsewhere online.